Cruz, Span HRs lead Seattle past Baltimore, 5-2

 ROSTER RESHUFFLING

-Orioles: After OF Craig Gentry was released Wednesday, the team recalled INF Steve Wilkerson, who hit .235 in 17 at-bats earlier in the season.
+Orioles: OF Craig Gentry was released and the team recalled INF Steve Wilkerson.
 He will be a bench player who can cover six different positions. .
-When RHP Luis Ortiz makes his Orioles debut, he will be the 54th different player to see action.
-That would tie the most players ever used in one season, matching the 1955 total.
-Ortiz will likely make one relief appearance before joining the rotation, manager Buck Showalter said. .
-LHP Josh Rogers is the scheduled Sunday starter in Tampa Bay, but the could be bumped for RHP Alex Cobb, Showalter said.
+LHP Josh Rogers is the scheduled starter Sunday in Tampa Bay but could be bumped for RHP Alex Cobb, Showalter said.

-Mariners: After three relievers (Warren, Zach Duke, Nick Vincent) combined to give up four runs in the seventh inning Tuesday, the team’s bullpen ERA in that inning rose to 5.19.
-Manager Scott Servais said the loss of RHP Sam Tuivailala (achilles) in early August has had a great impact in seventh-inning usage, adding he will likely give RHPs Shawn Armstrong (who pitched the seventh in Wednesday’s game), Ryan Cook and Chasen Bradford looks later in games. .
-After clearing waivers, RHP Rob Whalen was outrighted to Triple-A Tacoma on Wednesday.
+Mariners: After clearing waivers, RHP Rob Whalen was sent outright to Triple-A Tacoma.

 TRAINER’S ROOM

-Orioles: OF/DH Mark Trumbo will have surgery on his aching right knee either Sept.
-6 or 7 in Baltimore, Showalter said.
+Orioles: OF-DH Mark Trumbo will have surgery on his right knee Thursday or Friday in Baltimore, Showalter said.

-Mariners: RHP Hisashi Iwakuma (right shoulder) pitched for Single-A Everett in a playoff series Wednesday, giving up three earned runs in two innings.
-He will be re-evaluated Thursday to determine what his next step is.
+Mariners: RHP Hisashi Iwakuma (right shoulder) pitched for Class A Everett in a playoff game, giving up three earned runs in two innings.
+He will be re-evaluated Thursday to determine his next step.

 UP NEXT